Proxy

 Warning

 The low-level HTTP API is not a good choice for writing simple and reliable application code.
-You need to set up proper logging of queries and their correlation IDs labeling, balance the load on the proxy, acquire additional explicit locks on tables, handle errors, repeat actions in some cases, and so on.
+Using it will require you to correctly log queries and label their correlation IDs, balance the load on the proxy, acquire additional explicit locks on tables, handle errors, repeat actions in some cases, and so on.

-We strongly recommend using our supported SDKs for your language (for example, for Python or C++) that already address these issues.
+We strongly recommend using our supported SDKs for your language (for example, for Python or С++) that already address these issues.

 To work in the console, you should use the CLI instead of sending direct HTTP requests.

-Read or write queries (read-table, write-table) can potentially transfer a significantly larger amount of data, more heavily load YTsaurus cluster nodes, and are therefore processed by so called heavy proxies (data proxies).
+) can potentially transfer a significantly larger amount of data, resulting in a bigger load on YTsaurus cluster nodes.
+Such queries are therefore processed by so-called heavy proxies (data proxies), thedata

-For an example of how to interact with YTsaurus via the HTTP interface, view the HTTP proxy section.
+To get examples of how to interract with YTsaurus via the HTTP interface, check the HTTP proxy section.

 For reference information about the HTTP proxy, see HTTP proxy reference.